filecoin-project/lotus-docs/content/en/storage-providers/get-started/tasks/index.md

 ## Proving tasks

-These tasks allow storage providers to verifiably prove they have the data they have commited to the network on disk to create a verifiable, and public record attesting to the storage providers continued commitment of storing the data, or for the network to reward storage providers for their contributions.
+These tasks allow storage providers to verifiably prove they have the data they have committed to the network on disk to create a verifiable, and public record attesting to the storage providers continued commitment of storing the data, or for the network to reward storage providers for their contributions.

 ### WindowPoSt

-Window Proof-of-SpaceTime (WindowPoSt) is a proving task where the storage provider is asked to compute a proof that they are actually storing the data they have commited to the network.
+Window Proof-of-SpaceTime (WindowPoSt) is a proving task where the storage provider is asked to compute a proof that they are actually storing the data they have committed to the network.
 Every 24-hour period is broken into a series of windows, where each window is 30 minutes long.
 In a given window, a storage provider is asked to generate a proof based on random parts of the sealed sectors the storage provider has in that window.
 If they don’t have the data anymore, they won’t be able to respond with their proof in time, and will be penalized.

 In this way, every sector is audited at least once in any 24-hour period, and a permanent, verifiable, and public record attesting to each storage providers continued commitment is kept.